project-terraforma/mapillary-entrances/README.md

 - `--max_images` → Limit on total Mapillary images
 - `--prefer_360` → Prefer panorama imagery when available
 - `--model` → YOLOv8 model weights
+- `--device` → CPU or GPU, (use GPU when available)
-- `--conf`, `--iou` → YOLO thresholds
+- `--conf`, `--iou` → Detection thresholds
-- `--save-vis` → Folder to save annotated images
+- `--save` → Directory to save annotated images and geojson output

 # Output Structure

-Each processed building produces:

-results/buildings/<building_id>/
-├── candidates.json
-├── <image_id>.jpg
-├── <image_id>_vis.jpg                (if --save-vis is enabled)
-└── model_predictions.json            (optional)

-Where `candidates.json` contains:
+Each run of `pipeline.py` produces the following:

-- building metadata
+- `outputs/geojson_verifications/`
-- place metadata (optional)
+   - `<lat>_<lon>.geojson`
-- Mapillary image metadata
+- `outputs/visualizations/`
-- building polygon + wall geometry
-- YOLO detection results
+   - `<image_id>_vis.jpg`

+In `outputs/geojson_verifications/`, `<lat>_<lon>.geojson` contains the geojson file that can be copy and pasted into: https://geojson.io/#map=2/0/20, for visualizing the data.
+This geojson contains:

+   - Polygons for every building inside the search radius (marked with black lines)
+   - The Overture Places that correspond to each building (marked as green circles)
+   - Camera positions of the Mapillary images that produced valid detections (marked as orange circles)
-- triangulated entrance coordinate estimate
+   - Predicted entrance coordinates (marked as red circles)

+In `outputs/visualizations/`, `<image_id>_vis.jpg` corresponds to a Mapillary image that resulted in an entrance detection.
+In this file, the resulting bounding box of the entrance is included in the original image, along with its confidence score.